 OS X El Capitan is the twelfth major release of OS X for Mac computers.
 It was released on September 30, 2015.
 Some users have reported an issue where Mac refuses to finish booting after updating to OS X EL Capitan.
-If your Mac will not start up, stalls on gray screen with an Apple logo, here is how you can troubleshoot:
+If your Mac will not start up, stalls on a gray screen with an Apple logo, here is how you troubleshoot.

-Please perform the steps below until your problem is resolved:
+Perform the steps below one-by-one until your problem resolves

 - I previously wrote an article about how to fix Mac startup problems.
 Follow the tips in that article.

-- Enter “system_profiler SPExtensionsDataType > ~/Desktop/kextList.txt” without the quotes and hit return(this will take a while to run).
+- Enter “system_profiler SPExtensionsDataType > ~/Desktop/kextList.txt” without the quotes and hit return(this takes a while to run).

 - There should now be a kextList.txt file on your desktop, open it and press both the “Apple(Command)” and “F” keys to bring up the find.

 - In the find field insert “Obtained from: Not Signed” Copy the destination to the .kext file to a list for use later.
 (Click next to cycle through all of them.)
 Example: /System/Library/Extensions/JMicronATA.kext

 - Browse your drive to /System/Library/Extensions and remove any of the unsigned kext files.

 - Reboot and you should be all set.